GraphBLAS/SuiteSparseSessions/Session1/README.md

 6. **CPU JIT kernel**: Compile or load specialized kernel [01:24:00]
 7. **Generic kernel**: Final fallback using function pointers [01:47:00]

-**Quote:** "Kuda gets the first dibs on the problem.
-Kuda can say, go away, do it on the CPU because it's iso, or it has too many zombies, or it's a tiny amount of work."
+**Quote:** "CUDA gets the first dibs on the problem.
+The CUDA heuristic can choose to do it on the CPU because it's iso, or it has too many zombies, or it's a tiny amount of work."

 ## JIT System Architecture